 Q. Does PACE provide scholarships or internships for college students?

-A. No, PACE does not offer internships, co-ops, or scholarships.
-Please see the General Motors website for information about internships at GM: http://careers.gm.com/student-center.html
+A. No, the PACE Program does not offer internships, co-ops, or scholarships.
+However, please see the General Motors website for information about internship, co-op, and scholarship opportunities at GM: http://careers.gm.com/student-center.html

 Q. Is PACE available to high school students?